bdickason/bdickason.com/posts/final-fantasy-7.md

 {% imagePair "/static/posts/final-fantasy-7/ff7-aerith-church.png", "/static/posts/final-fantasy-7/ff7-seventh-heaven.jpeg", "Aerith and Tifa's themes play in warm, calm environments.", "Aerith's church where flowers grow", "Tifa's Seventh Heaven where Avalanche gathers." %}

-Something about this soundtrack has stuck with my longer than any game.
+Something about this soundtrack has stuck with me longer than any game.
 I still turn the sound on and listen whenever I go back and replay it and it always feels fresh and interesting.
 I also love Mega Ran's hip-hop tribute album that samples the soundtrack heavily, [Black Materia](https://open.spotify.com/album/7xvAxrZ2QMT9TC4i63LnzQ).

 {{ spotifyTrackEmbed("2XxRTS8ARWxaQVa5dALY2G", "Black Materia: Avalanche") }}